GlennWSo/resume/content/4fun/_index.md

 page_template = "blog-page.html"
 +++

-Varius for fun projects that have improved my skills.
+Various for fun projects that have improved my skills.